Extra TopicsDeep Dive

 🧲 How Transformers Work

-Figure 2: Transformer structure — AC in primary coil creates changing magnetic field in iron core, inducing voltage in secondary coil
+Figure 2: Transformer structure — AC in primary coil creates a changing magnetic field in the iron core, inducing a voltage in the secondary coil

 A transformer consists of two coils of wire wrapped around a soft iron core.
 The input side is the primary coil and the output side is the secondary coil.